Hyperactive (Robert Palmer song)

-"Hyperactive" is a song by the English vocalist Robert Palmer, which was released in 1986 as the fourth single from his eighth studio album Riptide.
+"Hyperactive" is a song by the English singer Robert Palmer, which was released in 1986 as the fourth single from his eighth studio album Riptide (1985).
 The song was written by Dennis Nelson, Tony Haynes and Palmer, and produced by Bernard Edwards.
-Released as the follow-up to his US chart topper "Addicted to Love", "Hyperactive" reached No. 33 on the Billboard Hot 100 and was the first time Palmer had scored two consecutive top 40 hits from an album.
+Released as the follow-up to his US chart topper "Addicted to Love", "Hyperactive" reached No. 33 on the Billboard Hot 100 and was the first time Palmer had scored two consecutive top 40 US hits from an album.
 It remained on the charts for twelve weeks.

 Release

 "Hyperactive" was released by Island Records on 7" vinyl in the US, Europe, Australia, New Zealand and Japan.
 A 12" vinyl version was released in Europe, with a promotional-only version also issued in the US.
 For its release as a single, "Hyperactive" was edited to reduce its duration.
-The B-side, "Woke Up Laughing", had originally appeared on Palmer's 1980 album Clues.
+The B-side, "Woke Up Laughing", had originally appeared on Palmer's sixth studio album Clues (1980).